polterguy/magic.data.common/README.md

 generically declare a lambda object for 80% of your use cases, which you can then later decide which database to execute towards.

+This is true due to that all generic examples in this page, can exchange their invocation to **[sql.read]** for instance, with your specific database adapter, such as **[mysql.read]** or **[mssql.read]**, and have it work perfectly across multiple database providers, assuming your tables and columns exists in the database you provide.

+This allows you to polymorphistically create a lambda structure, for 80% of your cases, that you can execute towards any database type - Completely de-coupling your database vendor's specific dialects, from your DAL or Database Access Layer.

 ## SQL injection attacks

 The project protects you automatically against SQL injection attacks, and protect values, and criteria, etc.